ypid/ypid-ansible-inventory/README.rst

 File naming
 -----------

-All files are prefixed with ``public_`` to prevent accidental disclosure of settings that ypid would like to keep private.
+All files and groups are prefixed with ``public_ypid_`` to prevent accidental disclosure of settings that ypid would like to keep private and to introduce a namespacing for use in Ansible host groups.

 Furthermore, the following prefixes are used:

+``defaults``
+  Default settings of ypid.

 ``paranoid``
   Maximum security settings even at the risk of dropping support for not